emmastrand/GMGI_Notebook/posts/2024-02-27 eDNA workflow 12S.md

 #### Metadata sheet (optional)

 The metadata file has to follow the QIIME2 specifications (https://docs.qiime2.org/2021.2/tutorials/metadata/).
 Below is a preview of the sample sheet used for this test.
 Keep the column headers the same for future use.
+The first column needs to be "ID" and can only contain numbers, letters, or "-".
+This is different than the sample sheet.
+NAs should be empty cells rather than "NA".

 #### Samplesheet information (required)

 This file indicates the sample ID and the path to R1 and R2 files.
 Below is a preview of the sample sheet used in this test.
+File created on RStudio Interactive on Discovery Cluster using (`create_metadatasheets.R`).

 - sampleID (required): Unique sample IDs, must start with a letter, and can only contain letters, numbers or underscores.
 - forwardReads (required): Paths to (forward) reads zipped FastQ files